Emotional Intelligence

 Key Takeaways

-- Emotional intelligence entails understanding and managing emotions effectively.
+- Emotional intelligence involves understanding and directing emotions effectively.

-- It encompasses self-awareness and self-management social awareness, managing relationships.
+- It comprises self-awareness, self-management social awareness, managing relationships.

-- Our company offers services that prioritize emotional intelligence and professional development.
+- Our company provides services that focus on emotional intelligence and professional development.

 Additional Information